 2. The Prey Item Being Offered Is Too Big

-Another reason a gray tree frog may reject food is that the prey item you are offering is just too big.
-Remember, frogs do not chew their food, so they will not eat anything they can now swallow whole.
+Another reason a salamander may reject food is that the prey item you are offering is just too big.
+Remember, salamanders do not chew their food, so they will not eat anything they can now swallow whole.

-As a general rule, never offer a frog any prey larger than the distance between its eyes.
+As a general rule, never offer a salamander any prey larger than the distance between its eyes.

 3. It Is Not Accustomed to the Food Item Being Offered

-Another possible reason a gray tree frog may reject food is that it is not used to eating the food you are offering.
+Another possible reason a salamander may reject food is that it is not used to eating the food you are offering.
 Try switching the food item being offered.
-Most gray tree frogs will readily accept live crickets.
+Most salamanders will readily accept worms or live crickets.

 4. The Environmental Temperatures Are Low

-Remember, frogs are ectothermic (cold-blooded animals).
+Remember, salamanders are ectothermic (cold-blooded animals).
 When the temperatures are low, they will have a lower rate of metabolism, and be less active, so they won’t have the biggest appetite.

-This is perfectly normal, and the frog will have a much better appetite when the temperatures are warmer.
+This is perfectly normal, and the salamander will have a much better appetite when the temperatures are warmer.

 5. Disease or Parasitic Infection